-The goal of the Planning and Accreditation Division is to guide the department toward State and CALEA (Commission on Accreditation for Law Enforcement Agencies, Inc.) Accreditation, maintain current and lawful policies and procedures, and focus divisional actions and endeavors toward common department goals.
+The goal of the Planning and Accreditation Division is to guide the department General Fund Expenditures: \$104,211 toward State and CALEA (Commission on Accreditation for Law Enforcement Agencies, Inc.) Accreditation, maintain current and lawful policies and General Fund Revenue: \$0 procedures, and focus divisional actions and endeavors toward common department goals.
+General Fund Positions: 1 department goulo.

-General Fund Expenditures: \$104,211

-General Fund Revenue: \$0

-General Fund Positions: 1

 General Fund FTEs: 1.00

-Service Goal Legal Mandate Accreditation Enhance the way the Police Department sets its goals and objectives through standardized policies and procedures that are based on proven best practices. ✓ Planning Organize and focus all divisional efforts within the Police Department to consistent and common outcomes.
+Service Goal Legal Mandate Accreditation The goal of achieving State and CALEA Accreditation is to enhance the way the Police Department sets its goals and objectives through standardized policies and procedures that are based on proven best practices. ✓ Planning The goal of Planning activities is to organize and focus all divisional efforts within the Police Department to consistent and common outcomes.